KarynaMisnik/web-profile/README.md

 ## My Portfolio

-My practical progress in learning programming is now visible and clickable. 🙂
+My practical progress in learning web development is now visible and clickable. 🙂

 ## Overview